Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors: Proofs of Theorems and

 We first prove Theorem \ref{thm1}.
-It will be proved in two steps according to the transverse and non-transverse intersections in a heterodimensional cycle.
-Proof of theorem \ref{thm2} will be a modification of that of Theorem \ref{thm1}.
+It will be proved in two steps corresponding to finding the orbits of transverse and non-transverse heteroclinic intersections in a heterodimensional cycle.
+The proof of Theorem \ref{thm2} will be a modification of that of Theorem \ref{thm1}.